dl1ycf/piHPSDR-MacOS-Binary/README.md

 Ability to use SDR hardware connected via the SoapySDR lib.
 I have tested this with the Adalm Pluto connected via an USB cable to the Macintosh, the only SoapySDR-supported hardware that I have.
-Additionally, I have included supportfiles for LimeSDR and RTL sticks.
+Additionally, I have included supportfiles for LimeSDR, RTL sticks, AirSpy, AirSpyHF, HackRF but I cannot test this.
+(Volunteers are welcome to test this, please report your findings to dl1ycf@darc.de).